 “On the 6th floor patio—in the shadow of that distinctive totem pole—is a Smudge Room where guests can experience traditional purification rituals using sweet grass and sage.
 But I went all the way, signing up for a real sweat lodge experience on the rooftop with a medicine man named Old Hands.

 “Within a willow tent lined with heavy blankets and in the pitch black—except for the glowing stones—we sweated, chatted and sweated some more to the sound of a meditative drum beat.

 “When I eventually emerged on that extraordinary urban rooftop, I felt lighter and revitalized, not only from the experience, but with the knowledge that Skwachàys is run by the non-profit Vancouver Native Housing Society—a social enterprise which funnels profits into the local First Nations community, including support for 24 artists-in-residence within the lodge.”

-*For detailed information on unique First Nations travel experiences in British Columbia, we recommend you check out our friends and partners over at Aboriginal Tourism BC.
-T&C
+*Our writer was a guest at Skwachays Lodge.
+The lodge did not review or edit this post before publication.
+For detailed information on unique First Nations travel experiences in British Columbia, we recommend you check out our friends and partners over at Aboriginal Tourism BC.